deekshant57/MERN-stack-E-commerce/README.md

 > > ⌘ **npm start**

-> After that you are ready to go and explore our project.
+> After that you are ready to go and explore the project.

 ---